-Two Acts, Book Musical, Revue, Rated PG
+2 Acts, Book Musical, Revue, Rated PG-13

-1999 Broadway Version
+Broadway Revival Version (1999)

 In this Sondheim revue, two couples reflect on the complexities of modern relationships.

 This tribute in the form of a revue provides a wonderful opportunity for simple sets and costumes.
 Sondheim's music will allow performers to showcase their vocal and acting abilities.